 What is the difference between personalized and individualized learning?

-When is individualized learning especially suitable?
+When is individualized learning particularly suitable?

 Why is the distinction between the two learning concepts important?